 Somewhere to Stay in Olhão?

 Olhão is perfect for a long weekend of relaxed sightseeing so here’s our favourite places to stay!
 Every budget is catered for and you’ll find luxury hotels and delightful guest houses or apartments for you to base yourself at.
-Alternatively you’ll find an array of guest houses, apartments, and bed and breakfasts on Airbnb.
+You can find the full list of available accommodation here.

 Should you visit Olhão, Portugal?